hydropix/TranslateBookWithLLM/README.md

 - ✅ Fast
 - ✅ No powerful hardware needed
 - ✅ Very capable models (GPT-4, etc.)
+- ✅ **Works with OpenAI-compatible servers** (LM Studio, vLLM, text-generation-webui, etc.)

 **Disadvantages**:

-- ⚠️ Paid (cost per token)
+- ⚠️ Paid (cost per token) when using official OpenAI
-- ⚠️ Requires internet connection
+- ⚠️ Requires internet connection (unless using local server like LM Studio)
-- ⚠️ Your texts are sent to OpenAI
+- ⚠️ Your texts are sent to OpenAI (unless using local server)

 **Available models**: